abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/build_with_firmware.rst

             -  ``QCS8300_dspso.zip``
             -  ``QCS8300_fw.zip``

-Build BSP image with extras
+Build a BSP image with extras
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-BSP image build has the software components for Qualcomm device support and value-added software features applicable to Qualcomm SoCs.
-It includes a reference distribution configuration for Qualcomm development kits.
+BSP image build has the software components for Qualcomm device support and software features applicable to Qualcomm SoCs.
+This build includes a reference distribution configuration for Qualcomm development kits.
 The ``meta-qcom-extras`` layer enables source compilation of select components, which are otherwise present as binary.

-For more details, see `Qualcomm Linux metadata layers <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-27/qualcomm_linux_metadata_layers_overview.html#qualcomm-linux-metadata-layers>`__.
+For more details, see `Qualcomm Linux metadata layers <https://docs.qualcomm.com/bundle/publicresource/topics/80-70020-27/qualcomm_linux_metadata_layers_overview.html#qualcomm-linux-metadata-layers>`__.

 1. Download Qualcomm Yocto and the supporting layers with extras: